CloudFront Functions event structure

 -

 The relative path of the requested object.
-If your function modifies the

 uri

-value, note the following:-
+value, the following applies:-

 The new